tdh8316/Guico/README.md

 I started this project when I was 14.
 But now I'm 16, so It's hard to maintain this project any longer.

+This is the result of what I have worked for about a year.

 ![screenshot](./screenshot.png)

 ## Get started